 Become part of the solution, not the problem: Green Is The New Black

-Alarmed by the impact that her industry was having on the environment, Steph was faced with a pressing moral dilemma – to continue on working in the industry that she loved, or fight for an important cause.
+Alarmed by the impact that her industry was having on the environment, Steph was faced with a pressing moral dilemma – to continue working in the industry that she loved, or fight for an important cause.

-To commemorate World Environment Day this year, we speak to founder of Green Is The New Black and host of Live Wide Awake, Steph L Dickson, as she shares her journey on building a sustainable company from scratch, and how businesses like yourself can contribute to a more sustainable future.
+To commemorate World Environment Day this year, we speak to the founder of Green Is The New Black and host of Live Wide Awake, Steph L Dickson, as she shares her journey of building a sustainable company from scratch, and how businesses like yourself can contribute to a more sustainable future.

 “My world came crashing down around me”

 Steph started off in the fashion industry where she helped to coordinate and execute fashion festivals in Asia.
 “It was truly a dream for me as I had always wanted to work in fashion.
 Life was chaotic but so much more exciting in the fashion industry,” Steph shares.

 “However, it wasn’t until I watched a documentary called ‘The True Cost’ that my world came crashing down around me,” she states.
 “I realised how polluting the fashion industry can be and how I was contributing to the problem without actually realising it”.

 “I wanted to be part of a solution, and not the problem anymore”

 With that, Steph made the decision to leave the industry and work towards creating a solution that could bring greater awareness to the environment.